How Can Books on Tape Improve Reading Speed and Reading Comprehension?

 Visualize the content:

-Picturing the characters, the setting and the plot helps to sustain attention, improve comprehension and it also makes the text more memorable.
-With practice, many students report that they are able to create a mental movie in their mind and that reading becomes far more enjoyable.
+Picturing the characters, the setting, and the plot helps to sustain attention, improve comprehension, and it also makes the text more memorable.
+With practice, many students report that they can create a mental movie in their mind and that reading becomes far more enjoyable.

-There are a number of places online that offer audiobooks:
+There are several places online that offer audiobooks:

 1. Learning Ally: http://www.learningally.org